Project Glasswing

 Sources: Anthropic — Project Glasswing · Project Glasswing announcement paper page

-Project Glasswing is a coalition initiative announced by Anthropic on May 12, 2026 to apply Claude Mythos Preview — an unreleased frontier model — to defensive vulnerability discovery on the world’s most-critical software.
-Twelve named partners and 40+ additional organizations participate; Anthropic has committed up to 4M in direct donations to open-source security organizations.
+Project Glasswing is a coalition initiative announced by Anthropic on May 12, 2026 to apply Claude Mythos Preview (an unreleased frontier model) to defensive vulnerability discovery on the world’s most-critical software.
+Twelve named partners and 40+ additional organizations participate; Anthropic has committed up to $100M in usage credits plus $4M in direct donations to open-source security organizations.
 The initiative is framed as a 90-day-report cadence preview, with explicit national-security positioning and a longer-term goal of seeding an independent third-party body to coordinate large-scale AI-augmented defensive cybersecurity.

 Coalition Partners